Multi-Family Property Management in Moreno Valley and the Inland Empire

 What Counts as Multi-Family Property

 Multi-family property in California's legal and regulatory context encompasses any residential building with two or more units on the same parcel.
 In the Inland Empire, this typically means duplexes — two units side by side or stacked — as well as triplexes, fourplexes, and small apartment buildings up to approximately 20 units.
-Beechwood Realty manages the full spectrum from a two-unit duplex in Colton to a 15-unit apartment complex in Riverside.
+Magnolia Property Management manages the full spectrum from a two-unit duplex in Colton to a 15-unit apartment complex in Riverside.
 Each property type has distinct operational requirements, and our management approach scales accordingly.

 Duplexes and triplexes are the most common multi-family investment vehicle for individual landlords in the IE — affordable entry prices, strong rental yields, and manageable scale.
 Many are purchased by first-time investors who plan to live in one unit and rent the others.
 Fourplexes are at the sweet spot of residential financing (still eligible for conventional loans up to four units) while producing income from multiple units.
 Small apartment buildings require more systematic management — coordinated maintenance, shared utilities, common area upkeep, and per-unit accounting.